 If your household are messy cooks or just cook meals that splash, and you keep putting off cleaning the oven, this oven cleaner will tackle all this burnt on grease and food with ease.

 In addition to ovens, some people report success with microwaves, grills, and barbecues.

-Users report that this oven cleaner does a great job of cutting through even the most dried on grease, however if you leave it on the surface too long, the foam itself can dry and need a little elbow grease.
+Most users report that this oven cleaner does a great job of cutting through even the most dried-on grease.
+However, if you leave it on the surface too long, the foam itself can dry and need a little elbow grease to remove.